dinhtrananhthuna/simplify_tools_for_msteams/WARP.md

 ## Project Overview

 This is a Next.js 14-based MS Teams automation tools suite that integrates with Azure DevOps and Microsoft Graph API.
 The project uses serverless architecture on Vercel with a PostgreSQL database backend (Neon Database).
-The primary tool is a Pull Request Notifier that sends Teams messages when Azure DevOps pull requests are created.
+The primary tool is a multi-configuration Pull Request Notifier that supports multiple Azure DevOps organizations and Teams chat destinations.

 ## Essential Development Commands